theimowski/master-thesis/docs/section-research.md

 As was the case with `loggedOn`, `admin` function played a role of a guard over the `f_success` WebPart and allowed only "admin" roles in.
 In fact, it invoked the `loggedOn` (in line 2) to ensure that request was authenticated, because otherwise there would be no one to authorize.
-`session` function was described in details in following section.
+`session` function was utilized to determine the state of the user.
-In context of above snippet, `session` determined the state of the user, of which one possible value was `UserLoggedOn` with `Role` property inside.
+Among three possible values, on of them was `UserLoggedOn` with `Name` and `Role` properties inside.
+The fact that record types such as `UserLoggedOnSession` can be subject of pattern matching was exploited to match on `Role` property.
-With help of pattern matching, `f_success` got applied only when `Role` matched "admin" (line 3).
+Thanks to that, `f_success` got applied only when `Role` matched "admin" (line 3).
 If user was authenticated but his role was not "admin" (line 4), a 403 Forbidden status code was written to the HTTP response.
 Line 5 would return 401 Unauthorized status code in case the request was not authenticated.
 The last case behaved only like a safety net preventing compiler warnings, as the `loggedOn` guard would not allow authenticated requests to pass through.